SandraSherif/parser-generator-Compiler-phase-2/README.md

 Notes:
--you will fing attached 3 test grammars, first 2 for easy testing so you can solve it manually to check the output is true in certain step, that's for the first and second files, the third file is the required grammar in the PDF.
+-you will find attached 3 test grammars, first 2 for easy testing so you can solve it manually to check the output is true in certain step, that's for the first and second files, the third file is the required grammar in the PDF.

--All what you need to work on any of the above steps of the project are the (terminals and non terminal) arraylists,in addition to the cfg hashmap which contains all the grammar.
+-All what you need to work on any of the above steps of the project are the (terminals and non terminal) arraylists, in addition to the cfg hashmap which contains all the grammar.

 **** VI: we will need the lexical analyzer output to test on, also its noticed in the pdf to make both 2 phases workk togther at the end